-The Volunteer Income Tax Assistance (VITA) program offers free tax help to people who generally make \$54,000 or less, persons with disabilities, the elderly, and limited-English-speaking taxpayers who need help preparing their own tax returns.
+The Volunteer Income Tax Assistance (VITA) program offers free tax help to people who generally make \$54,000 or less, persons with disabilities, and limited-English-speaking taxpayers who need help preparing their own tax returns.
 The Tax Counseling for the Elderly (TCE) program offers free tax help for all taxpayers, particularly those who are 60 years of age and older.
 TCE volunteers specialize in answering questions about pensions and retirement-related issues unique to seniors.

-You can go to IRS.gov and click on the Filing tab to see your options for preparing and filing your return which include the following.
+You can go to IRS.gov to see your options for preparing and filing your return which include the following.

 - Free File.
-Go to IRS.gov/freefile.
+Go to IRS.gov/FreeFile.
 See if you qualify to use brand-name software to prepare and e-file your federal tax return for free. - VITA.
-Go to IRS.gov/vita, download the free IRS2Go app, or call 1-800-906-9887 to find the nearest VITA location for free tax preparation. - TCE.
-Go to IRS.gov/tce, download the free IRS2Go app, or call 1-888-227-7669 to find the nearest TCE location for free tax preparation.
+Go to IRS.gov/VITA, download the free IRS2Go app, or call 1-800-906-9887 to find the nearest VITA location for free tax preparation. - TCE.
+Go to IRS.gov/TCE, download the free IRS2Go app, or call 1-888-227-7669 to find the nearest TCE location for free tax preparation.

-Getting answers to your tax law questions.
+Getting answers to your tax questions.
 On IRS.gov get answers to your tax questions anytime, anywhere.

-- Go to IRS.gov/help or IRS.gov/letushelp pages for a variety of tools that will help you get answers to some of the most common tax questions. - Go to IRS.gov/ita for the Interactive Tax Assistant, a tool that will ask you questions on a number of tax law topics and provide answers.
-You can print the entire interview and the final response for your records. - Go to IRS.gov/pub17 to get Pub.
-17, Your Federal Income Tax for Individuals, which features details on tax-saving opportunities, 2016 tax changes, and thousands of interactive links to help you find answers to your questions.
-View it online in HTML or as a PDF or, better yet, download it to your mobile device to enjoy eBook features. - You may also be able to access tax law information in your electronic filing software.
+- Go to IRS.gov/Help or IRS.gov/LetUsHelp pages for a variety of tools that will help you get answers to some of the most common tax questions. - Go to IRS.gov/ITA for the Interactive Tax Assistant, a tool that will ask you questions on a number of tax law topics and provide answers.
+You can print the entire interview and the final response for your records. - Go to IRS.gov/Pub17 to get Pub.
+17, Your Federal Income Tax for Individuals, which features details on tax-saving opportunities, 2017 tax changes, and thousands of interactive links to help you find answers to your questions.
+View it online in HTML, as a PDF, or download it to your mobile device as an eBook. - You may also be able to access tax law information in your electronic filing software.

 Getting tax forms and publications.
-Go to IRS.gov/forms to view, download, or print all of the forms and publications you may need.
+Go to IRS.gov/Forms to view, download, or print all of the forms and publications you may need.
 You can also download and view popular tax publications and instructions (including the 1040 instructions) on mobile devices as an eBook at no charge.
-Or, you can go to IRS.gov/orderforms to place an order and have forms mailed to you within 10 business days.
+Or, you can go to IRS.gov/OrderForms to place an order and have forms mailed to you within 10 business days.